A geometric model of tube categories: AR-quivers of type

 \textbf{Acknowledgements:} Karin Baur was supported by the Swiss National Science Foundation (grant PP0022-114794).
 This work was supported by the Engineering and Physical Sciences Research Council [grant numbers EP/S35387/01 and EP/G007497/1] and the Institute for Mathematical Research (FIM, Forschungsinstitut f\"ur Mathematik) at the ETH, Z\"{u}rich.

 We would like to thank Bernhard Keller and Matthias Warkentin for their helpful comments.
 Robert Marsh would like to thank Karin Baur and the Institute for Mathematical Research (FIM) at the ETH, Zurich, for their kind hospitality during visits in June 2009 and August-September 2010.
+We would also like to thank the referees for their helpful comments on an earlier version of this paper.